Startr/WEB-Sage.Education-docs/docs/features/sso.md

 ### OAuth Role Management

-Any OAuth provider that can be configured to return roles in the access token can be used to manage roles in Open WebUI.
+Any OAuth provider that can be configured to return roles in the access token can be used to manage roles in Sage WebUI.
 To use this feature set `ENABLE_OAUTH_ROLE_MANAGEMENT` to `true`.
 You can configure the following environment variables to match the roles returned by the OAuth provider:

 1. `OAUTH_ROLES_CLAIM` - The claim that contains the roles.
 Defaults to `roles`.
 Can also be nested, for example `user.roles`.
-1. `OAUTH_ALLOWED_ROLES` - A comma-separated list of roles that are allowed to log in (receive open webui role `user`).
+1. `OAUTH_ALLOWED_ROLES` - A comma-separated list of roles that are allowed to log in (receive Sage WebUI role `user`).
-1. `OAUTH_ADMIN_ROLES` - A comma-separated list of roles that are allowed to log in as an admin (receive open webui role `admin`).
+1. `OAUTH_ADMIN_ROLES` - A comma-separated list of roles that are allowed to log in as an admin (receive Sage WebUI role `admin`).

 :::info